-2.13 Impairment of Non-financial Assets
+2.18 Impairment of Non-financial Assets

-The Company's investments in subsidiaries and in an associate, property and equipment, intangible assets and other non-financial assets are subject to impairment testing whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The Group's property and equipment, investment in associate, intangible assets, right-of-use assets and other non-financial assets are subject to impairment testing.
+Intangible assets with an indefinite useful life or those not yet available for use are tested for impairment at least annually.
+All other individual assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount of those assets may not be recoverable.